 - If you are aged 60 or over, or 55 and over with a disability, you can bid for a property in a Sheltered Housing Scheme, subject to eligibility.

-Claims for the incentive payment must be made within 28 days of moving.
-Please note that the incentive fund is cash limited and may be stopped at any time.
+The incentive fund is cash limited and may be stopped or reduced at any time.
 Assistance with removals is not covered unless agreed in advance.